Democratizing AI: Non-expert design of prediction tasks: Discussion

-Analyzing the problems proposed by workers, we found that workers tended to favor Boolean questions over numeric questions, that input questions tended to be positively correlated with target questions, and that many problems were related to demographic or personal attributes.
-To better understand how the design of the proposal task may affect the problems workers proposed, we also conducted a randomized trial comparing problems proposed by workers shown no example to those shown examples, and found that examples significantly altered the categories of proposed problems.
-These associations make it important to carefully consider the tasks assigned to workers, but they also provide opportunities to help the crowdsourcer.
-For example, it is less common for workers to mix Boolean and numeric questions, but workers that do propose such mixtures may be identified early on and then steered towards particular tasks, perhaps more difficult tasks.
-Likewise, given that examples have a powerful indirect effect on problem proposal, a crowdsourcer may be able to use examples to ``nudge'' workers in one direction while retaining more of their creativity than if they explicitly restricted workers to a particular type of problem.
-We saw an example of this in Sec.~\ref{sec:taskdesignRCT}: workers shown the savings example were over 2.5 times more likely to propose numeric questions than workers shown no example.
+To better understand how framing the problem of designing a prediction task may affect the tasks workers proposed, we also conducted a randomized trial comparing tasks proposed by workers shown no example to those shown examples, and found that examples significantly altered the categories of proposed prediction tasks.
+These findings demonstrate the importance of carefully considering how to frame the assignment, but they also reveal opportunities.
+For example, it is less common for non-expert workers to mix Boolean and numeric questions, but workers that do propose such mixtures may be identified early on and then steered towards particular tasks, perhaps more difficult tasks.
+Likewise, given that examples have a powerful indirect effect on prediction task design, examples may be able to ``nudge'' non-experts in one direction while retaining more creativity than if the non-experts were explicitly restricted to designing a particular type of prediction task.
+We saw an example of this in Sec.~\ref{subsec:results:taskdesignRCT}: non-expert workers shown the savings example were over 2.5 times more likely to propose numeric questions than workers shown no example.